UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Heat pumps use significantly less energy than traditional furnaces by moving existing heat rather than generating it.

-To understand how a heat pump works, you first need to look at how traditional heating differs from it.
-A standard natural gas or electric furnace creates heat.
-It burns natural gas or runs electricity through hot coils to generate warmth, which is then blown into your house.
-Think of a furnace like a toaster, it uses a lot of energy to get hot.
+To understand the technology, you first need to look at how traditional systems differ from this eco-conscious alternative.
+A standard natural gas or electric furnace creates heat by burning fuel or running heavy electricity through hot coils.
+Think of a traditional furnace like a kitchen toaster — it uses massive amounts of raw energy to generate brand new warmth.

 The Refrigerator Analogy: How It Actually Works